The Westchester Chapter was founded in February 1983 by Miriam Koryn and Rosalyn Fein.

 It all began when Miriam called the HLAA National Office inquiring about a local group and the answer came right away with the words, Why don’t you start one?

 After receiving a list of New York State National members, a process began by writing to those on the list in the Westchester area.
 After receiving about 20 responses, the first meeting was scheduled at the Scarsdale Public Library then later held at Burke Rehabilitation Center.
-Meetings are now held at the New York School for the Deaf.
+Meetings are now held at Theodore Young Community Center in

 The monthly meetings help keep members apprised of legislation advocating for improved accessibility, communication, and other important issues to help those with a hearing loss cope in the hearing world.